RELATES TO: KRS 216A.090

 1. Credit shall be granted for an article that was published within the two (2) year period immediately preceding the renewal date if the licensee has not received credit for another publication during that renewal period.

 Section 4.
 Procedures for Approval of Continuing Education Programs.
-A course which has not been preapproved by the board may be used for continuing education if approval is secured from the board for the course.
+A course that has not been preapproved by the board may be used for continuing education if approval is secured from the board for the course.
 In order for the board to adequately review this program, the licensee requesting approval shall submit:

 (1) A published course or similar description;

 (2) Names and qualifications of the instructors;

 (3) A copy of the program agenda indicating hours of education, coffee breaks, and lunch breaks;

 (4) Number of continuing education hours requested;